parthdhamija101998/PARTH-DHAMIJA-IS24-full-stack-competition-req97073/README.md

 ## Installation instructions
 To install the application, follow these steps:

-Clone the repository to your local machine.
+Clone the repository to your local machine. {Please note that the node_modules have been installed already on the client and api side for the project}
-Navigate to the 'client' directory of the project in your terminal.
+Navigate to the 'docker' directory of the project in your terminal.
-Run 'npm start' to start the application.
+Run 'docker-compose up -d' to start the application.
+Run 'docker-compose down' to end the application.

 ## Usage